yassinebenaid/nishimia/README.md

 # nishimia

 A fully functional interpreter for a custom language called `nishimia`, weird name I know.
-However, its real and does interpret the language below with support for :
+However, its real and does interpret the language below with support for:
 - variables and bindings
 - data types :
   - integers